wp-graphql/wp-graphql/docs/custom-post-types.md

 ## Filtering an Existing Post Type

-If you want to expose a Post Type that you don’t control the registration for, such as a post type registered in a third-party plugin, you can filter the Post Type registration like so:
+If you want to expose a Post Type that you don’t control the registration for, such as a post type registered in a third-party plugin, you can filter the Post Type registration like so, applying any of the arguments listed above:

 ```php
 add_filter( 'register_post_type_args', function( $args, $post_type ) {